merterkoc/chatview_connect/CONTRIBUTING.md

 ### Open a pull request

-Go to the [pull request page of Flutter ChatView DB Connection][PRs] and in the top of the page it will ask you if you want to open a pull request from your newly created branch.
+Go to the [pull request page of ChatView DB Connection][PRs] and in the top of the page it will ask you if you want to open a pull request from your newly created branch.

 The title of the pull request should start with a [conventional commit] type.